Heun11/touchSliderJs/README.md

 ### IMPORTANT 🧐
 > If you are on pc, open dev options and switch to phone view to see it in action 😉

-> If you want to change width or height of slider, you must change both .slide and #slider 😉
+> If you want to change width or height of slider, you must change both .slide and .slider 😉

 > It may be slow on some old systems 😔